 Various languages in Europe take their word for ‘please’ from their verb for ‘to ask’ or ‘to request’.
 In Czech, prosím ‘please’ comes from the first-person singular form of prosit.
 German developed its word in the same way; bitte comes from a form of bitten.
 Since other languages in the region show the same thing, this calquing seems to be an areal phenomenon.

 Just as there are partial loanwords, there can also be partial calques.
 German Weihnachten, meaning ‘Christmas’, is a compound of words for ‘holy’ and ‘nights’.
 Czech has partly directly borrowed and partly calqued this with its word Vánoce, translating German Nacht with Czech noc.

 For me, calques have been by far the most useful way to unravel Czech vocabulary.
 While calques are in theory the least obvious of foreign influences on Czech, they are numerous.
 So, if a word or even a phrase is giving you grief, it’s worth picking it apart and looking at its components – German, Russian, Latin, even English may have a similar construction, and there may be a historical reason why that is.

 This is just the smallest of introductions to the etymological connections between English and Czech.
-The thing to bear in mind is that Czech isn’t ‘just a Slavic language’ – it’s a living thing, existing alongside and cooperating with other languages, sensitive to the circumstances of the world it is used in.
+The thing to bear in mind is that Czech isn’t ‘just a Slavic language’; it’s a living thing, existing alongside and cooperating with other languages, sensitive to the circumstances of its world.
 The Czech lexicon is therefore not monolithic and it’s not an unsurmountable mountain.
 It’s more like a lush forest, in which, despite first appearances, there is plenty of order, the borders are not definite and you can recognise more than you think.

 The long and short of it is that if you’re learning Czech, etymology is definitely your friend!
-Look for the connections – they can be of various types, and often not very obvious, but they’re there.
+Look for the connections – they can be of various types, and often not very obvious, but they are there.